Best 7-seater cars 2025

 Peugeot 5008 review

-Key features: The Peugeot 5008 is a seven-seater, and the third row is roomy enough for adults (though they might complain on longer trips).
-Fold the third row and the boot space is bigger than both the Hyundai Santa Fe and Skoda Kodiaq.
-The interior feels posher than the price tag suggests, and the big bank of screens look great too.
+Key features: The Peugeot 5008 is the seven-seat cousin to the good-looking Peugeot 3008, and we’ve found that even the third row of seats is roomy enough for adults - though they may not be too happy on a long trip.
+Fold down the third row and there’s more space than you get in a Hyundai Santa Fe or Skoda Kodiaq.
+You also get a superbly posh-feeling interior - we love the big seamless bank of screens, they look great and operate well.

-Who is it for?: It’s for people who want a seven-seater with a posh image without having to pay posh car prices.
+Who is it for?
+It’s for people who want a seven-seater with a posh image, but don’t want to pay posh car prices.

 What's good